What is Tax Advice in Business? A Tax Strategies Guide

 - Consult a tax advisor for complex tax matters.

-- Follow ethical practices and avoid questionable tax strategies.
+- Adhere to ethical practices and steer clear of questionable tax strategies.

 Best practices include: